-If you are a veteran or active member of the military and are looking into renovating your home - or buying a new one – securing a VA loan is a route to consider.
-Current and former U.S. service members, as well as spouses of U.S. service members, are potentially eligible for a VA loan, which provides access to lower interest rates and requires no private mortgage insurance and little to no down payment.
-You do, however, need to meet specific qualification criteria to receive a VA loan.
+If you are a veteran or active member of the military and are considering renovating your home or buying a new one, consider securing a VA loan.
+Current and former U.S. service members, as well as spouses of U.S. service members, are potentially eligible for a VA loan.
+This loan provides access to lower interest rates, requires no private mortgage insurance, and requires little to no down payment.
+However, you must meet specific qualifications to receive a VA loan.

 Ensure You Meet VA Loan Eligibility